 SCRC Library books and materials are best suited for students whose language learning needs or interests fall in the pre academic range.
 Books and materials are checked out at the front reception desk.
 Books and materials can be borrowed for a month or longer.
 The SCRC Library is co-managed by our Speech Language Pathologist and Assistive Technology Assistant.
 Please contact Marjorie at (204) 258–5695 with any questions.

 Educational sessions for therapeutic and educational professionals and paraprofessionals and parents are available on a variety of topics for a small fee.
 Most are also available through Telehealth.
 Most of our workshops are full day sessions, from 9:00 – 3:30, with an hour lunch break.
 We encourage participants to bring their own lunch and eat onsite.
 Onsite paid parking is available most days.
 Educational Sessions may be led by any one of our SCRC team members.
-Please see our calendar and the workshop schedule below for details.
+Please see our calendar and the workshop schedule for details.
 Agencies can also host educational sessions for large groups.
-For more information, contact email@example.com.
+For more information, contact Dom at firstname.lastname@example.org.

 Meet your team: